chmouel/sugarjazy/README.md

 You can use `sugarjazy` in multiple ways :

 - By piping your logs: `kubectl logs podname|sugarjazy`
-- By streamining your logs: `kubectl logs -f podname|sugarjazy -s`
+- By streamining your logs: `kubectl logs -f podname|sugarjazy -f`
 - Directly to a file (or multiples files): `sugarjazy /tmp/file1.log /tmp/file2.log`
 - Using kail from https://github.com/boz/kail piping the output to `sugarjazy` with the `--kail` flag.
 The advantage of `kail` is to be able to get the logs from multiple pods and watching new events as they appears.
   - By default the prefix of the pod/container will be printed unless you specify